 FF operates in a capital-intensive industry which requires significant cash to fund its operations.
 FF expects its capital expenditures to continue to be significant for the foreseeable future as it continues to develop and grow its business.
 In response to the delay in obtaining funding commitments and negative macroeconomic trends in the industry in which FF operates, such as supply chain pressures and cost inflation, FF has identified and begun implementation of certain cost reduction and cash conservation measures, including headcount and temporary salary reductions, supplier payment deferrals, and other cost-cutting measures.
 FF does not believe that the incremental impact of these cost reduction and cash conservation measures will have a material adverse impact on the timing of delivery of the FF 91.
 As of the date hereof, the Company has received financing commitments for the funds required for the start of production of the FF 91 assuming timely receipt of funds.
-FF might need to raise additional capital in the near term to start production, FFI e will need to raise additional capital to satisfy its other capital needs.
-The Company expects to start production of a saleable FF 91 Futurist at the end of March 2023, coming off the line in early April, with deliveries to users to begin before the end of April, subject to the timely receipt of \$120.0 to \$140.0 million of additional funding, which commitments have been secured as part of the Sixth Amendment, and timely proxy statement for a special meeting of stockholders to be held on February 28, 2023, which includes a proposal to increase FFIE's authorized shares of Class A Common Stock from 815,000,000 to 1,690,000,000, increasing the total authorized shares from 900,000,000 to 1,775,000,000).
+FF might need to raise additional capital in the near term to start production on the FF 91 in the event the financing commitments secured as part of the Sixth Amendment are not received in a timely manner.
+After commencement of the start of production, FFIE will need to raise additional capital to satisfy its other capital needs.
+The Company expects to start production of a saleable FF 91 Futurist at the end of March 2023, coming off the line in early April, with deliveries to users to begin before the end of April, subject to the timely receipt of \$120.0 to \$140.0 million of additional funding, which commitments have been secured as part of the Sixth Amendment, and timely stockholder approval of an authorized share increase by the end of February 28, 2023, which includes a proposal to increase FFIE is authorized shares of Class A Common Stock from 815,000,000 to 1,690,000,000, increasing the total authorized shares from 900,000,000 to 1,775,000,000).
 There can be no assurance that FF will be successful in implementing these measures.
-As of January 15, 2023, FF's cash position was \$19.6 million, including restricted cash of \$2.1 million.
+As of Ja